Light Therapy

-This post contains Amazon affiliate links.
-If you purchase through these links, I may earn a small commission at no extra cost to you.
+This guide contains Amazon affiliate links.
+If you buy through them, the site may earn a small commission at no extra cost to you.
+Product mentions are based on published evidence and device specifications, not paid placement.

-The honest answer is more interesting than either side of the debate suggests.
-For pre-exercise application, the evidence for reduced muscle soreness is meaningful β though graded as low-to-moderate certainty.
-For late-phase recovery from delayed-onset muscle soreness (DOMS) at 72β96 hours, the evidence is moderate.
-For consumer-grade LED panels matching the laser protocols used in clinical studies, the evidence is weaker and worth understanding before you spend anything.
+The short version is more nuanced than either side suggests.
+For pre-exercise use, the evidence for reduced muscle soreness is meaningful, though rated low-to-moderate certainty.
+For late-phase delayed-onset muscle soreness (DOMS) at 72–96 hours, the effect is moderate.
+And for consumer LED panels matching the laser protocols used in most clinical studies, the evidence is weaker, which is worth understanding before you spend anything.

-This guide covers what the research actually says, which Amazon-available devices deserve your attention, and a practical protocol grounded in published clinical evidence rather than influencer claims.
+This guide covers what the research actually shows, how to choose a device honestly, and a practical protocol grounded in published evidence rather than influencer claims.

 What Is Red Light Therapy (Photobiomodulation)?

-Red light therapy β formally called photobiomodulation (PBM) β delivers specific wavelengths of red and near-infrared (NIR) light to tissue.
-It is non-thermal, non-invasive, and has nothing to do with UV light or heat lamps.
-According to a 2024 review in the Journal of the American Academy of Dermatology (JAAD CME), PBM uses red light in the 620β700 nm range and NIR in the 700β1440 nm range, with photons absorbed primarily by cytochrome c oxidase (CCO) in the mitochondria.
+Red light therapy, formally called photobiomodulation (PBM), shines specific wavelengths of red and near-infrared light onto the body.
+It does not heat the tissue, does not break the skin, and has nothing to do with UV light or heat lamps.
+A 2024 review in the Journal of the American Academy of Dermatology (JAAD CME) explains that PBM uses red light (about 620–700 nm) and near-infrared light (about 700–1440 nm), and that the light is mainly absorbed by an enzyme inside the cell's mitochondria.

 The mitochondrial mechanism